-Distribute Social Injustice: A Personal Opinion (Attachment Three).
+Distribute Social Injustice: A Personal Opinion (Handout Three).
 Given all that they have read and discussed regarding Jim Crow Laws in the past and today, students now have an opportunity to share their personal opinion about whether or not there are still injustices evident in their world, community, or school today.

 Distribute the handout The Paper: A Grading Rubric and review the grading system with the learners.

 Allow the learners the remainder of the class time to spend working on their papers.
 Assign these papers to be completed by the next class period.